-When a loved one’s life is lost due to the wrongful or negligent acts of another, this is what’s referred to as a wrongful death in the legal world.
+When a loved one’s life is lost due to the wrongful or negligent acts of another, the event is referred to as a wrongful death in the legal world.
 At its core, a wrongful death is a death that shouldn’t have happened.
-Wrongful deaths may not be defined as criminal matters, but they are still deaths that were caused by the direct or indirect actions of an individual, party, or institution.
+Wrongful deaths may not be defined as criminal matters, but they are often placed under investigation as such.
+Regardless or whether or not a wrongful death is considered a criminal matter, the event is defined by being caused by the direct or indirect actions of an individual, party, or institution.

 At Bey & Associates, we can provide the expertise your case requires.
 Our firm has decades of experience advocating on behalf of families across the entire state of Georgia.
 Before you contact us, however, you need to understand how wrongful death claims work in our state.